yiisoft/docs/guide/en/structure/service.md

 or infrastructure into service components.
 These components are typically instantiated once and put into dependency injection container.

-These components are typically accessed either from other components or from controller.
+These components are typically accessed either from other components or from action handler.
 It is typically done via autowiring:

 ```php